 This means we see physicians from leading medical centers exploring things such as a nutritional way to combat Alzheimer’s disease.
 Also, they recognize that since dementia can vary widely, prevention may be personalized.

 Switching gears to exercise, another dramatic development during the last several years has been a shift toward high-intensity exercise.
 While this might be a reflection of our busy lifestyles, a lot of research shows the benefits of high-intensity exercise over short time periods.
 This has partially been the reason behind the explosion of high-intensity interval training (HIIT) and CrossFit training styles.

 HIIT is a technique in which you give an all-out, one hundred percent effort in short bursts of exercise.
 Recovery periods are also brief before you start another round of activity.
 The theory is that high-intensity exercise creates an oxygen shortage since rest periods don’t provide enough oxygen.
 This means that during post-workout recovery, your body keeps burning calories.
 Some studies even claim that your baseline metabolism is boosted for an entire 48 hours after a HIIT workout.

 As sports and science get more complex, athletes look for ways to max out performance in unique ways.
 For example, in weightlifting, performing the motion against gravity faster — the “press” in bench press, for example — appears to offer better muscle and strength building.
 This goes against the age-old advice that slow-motion means more growth.

 Why Is Life Expectancy Declining?

-The other curious finding is that it’s happening only in the United States.
-In the UK, a similar pattern has appeared, but only in the older population.
+The other curious finding is that it’s happening only in the U.S. In the United Kingdom, a similar pattern has appeared, but only in the older population.
 Some claim that economics are to blame, and this might be partially true.
-In fact, wealthy Americans are now predicted to live 10-15 years longer than poor ones.
+In fact, wealthy Americans are now predicted to live 10 to 15 years longer than poor ones.